A posteriori certification of PDE approximations with particular application to neural networks: Error-residual relations for PDEs

 Notice that the constants $c$ and $C$ in the last two equations could be different to those of \eqref{eq:ErrorResiLinearV2}.

-In the next section we shall describe how to find an efficient surrogate $\eta$ for neural networks, such that one of the equations \eqref{eq:dualnorm} is satisfied.
-It is clear that the structure of the underlying space $\cY$ is crucial for the derivation.
+In the next section we shall describe how to find an efficient surrogate $\revKU{\eta^\theta}$ for \revKU{any given approximation $u^\theta$}, such that one of the equations \eqref{eq:dualnorm} is satisfied.
+It is clear that the structure of the underlying space $\cY\revKU{(\Omega)}$ is crucial for the derivation.